sgeos/sgeos.github.io/_drafts/storing-elixir-release-configuration-in-environment-variables-with-distillery.markdown

 {% endhighlight %}

-The `mix ecto.create` and `mix ecto.drop` tasks are run less frequently so it probably just makes sense to just manually create or drop the database and user.
+The `mix ecto.create` and `mix ecto.drop` tasks are run less frequently so it may just makes sense to just manually create or drop the database and user.
 PostgreSQL commands follow.

 {% highlight sh %}